italo-souza-silva/webdev/CSS/README.md

 </html>
   ```

-**Code explanation**: In that sample code, an CSS element <style> is defined inside the head tags<head> of an HTML document.
+<sup>**Code explanation**: In that sample code, an CSS element <style> is defined inside the head tags<head> of an HTML document.
 Inside of it, CSS is applied to change the colors of any h1 to yellow, and any p tags to brown.
-Also, it changes the background color to yellow.
+Also, it changes the background color to yellow.</sup>

 *  **External CSS** is used in a CSS file.
 This file is inserted inside an HTML document as a link element.